piengineering/XkeysOSX/README.md

 # XkeysOSX
 X-keys SDK for OSX

+We have dedicated new resources to the development of OSX as of March, 2021 We are not sure when we will have a releasable version.

+Please contact Tech@piengineeering.com for further details

 NOTICE: As of September 27, 2019 this SDK is no longer supported by P.I.
 Engineering.
 Use at own risk.

 This Software Development Kit (SDK) is in the form of an Xcode workspace with two projects: one for the viewer application, and one for the Xkeys framework.
 The framework serves as the interface to the hardware, and would be the part that is included in a host application.
 The viewer application is basically a sample implementation and a means to exercise the framework.
 Requires Mac OS X 10.10 or later.